 According to the U.S. Bureau of Labor Statistics, prices for owners' equivalent rent of residences were 32.31% higher in 2018 versus 2006 (a $6.46 difference in value).

-Between 2006 and 2017: Owners' equivalent rent of residences experienced an average inflation rate of 2.24% per year.
-In other words, owners' equivalent rent of residences costing $20 in the year 2006 would cost $25.51 in 2017 for an equivalent purchase.
-Compared to the overall inflation rate of 1.77% during this same period, owners' equivalent rent of residences inflation was similar.
+Between 2006 and 2018: Owners' equivalent rent of residences experienced an average inflation rate of 2.36% per year.
+This rate of change indicates significant inflation.
+In other words, owners' equivalent rent of residences costing $20 in the year 2006 would cost $26.46 in 2018 for an equivalent purchase.
+Compared to the overall inflation rate of 1.85% during this same period, inflation for owners' equivalent rent of residences was higher.

-In the year 2006: Pricing changed by 3.37%, above the average yearly change for owners' equivalent rent of residences during the 2006-2017 time period.
-Compared to overall inflation for all items in 2006 (3.13%), price inflation for owners' equivalent rent of residences was higher.
+In the year 2006: Pricing changed by 3.49%, which is above the average yearly change for owners' equivalent rent of residences during the 2006-2018 time period.
+Compared to inflation for all items in 2006 (3.23%), inflation for owners' equivalent rent of residences was higher.